zambal/eml/README.md

 enumeration.
 The key difference is that `transform` returns a modified version of the eml tree that was passed as an argument, instead of collecting nodes in a list.  `transform` passes any node it encounters to the provided transformation function.
-The transformation function can return any data or `nil`, in which case the node is discarded, so it works a bit like a map and filter function in one pass.
+This transformer can return any data or `nil`, in which case the node is discarded, so it works a bit like a map and filter function in one pass.
 ```elixir
 iex> Eml.transform(e, fn
 ...>   any(%{class: "article"}) = el -> %{el|content: "#"}